-All of the above are fats and they are good for you!
-They will make you look younger and help keep you lean and healthy as well as help you regulate a host of other helpful processes in your body.
+All of the above fats will help keep you lean and healthy as well as help you regulate a host of other helpful processes in your body.

 CUT THE SUGAR

-There’s the obvious sugar, in cakes, fizzy drinks, and desserts and if you eat too much of this it’ll make you fat, unhealthy and make you look old before your time… But there’s also a lot of hidden sugar you may not even know you’re eating.
+There’s the obvious sugar, in cakes, fizzy drinks, and desserts, but there’s also a lot of hidden sugar you may not even know you’re eating.

-Of course, other effects are increased blood pressure, higher cholesterol, increased risk of diabetes and heart disease and premature aging.
+Of course, other effects are increased blood pressure, higher cholesterol, increased risk of diabetes and heart disease and premature ageing.

 On the other hand, when insulin levels fall within your body, you use fat for fuel.
 (Something you do want your body to be good at).